Kong/docs.konghq.com/app/install/kubernetes.md

 Quickly learn how to use Kong with the
 [5-minute Quickstart](/latest/getting-started/quickstart/).

-# Additional Steps for Kong EE Trial Users
+# Additional Steps for Kong Enterprise Trial Users

-1. **Publish a Kong EE Docker image to your container registry**
+1. **Publish a Kong Enterprise Docker image to your container registry**

-    Because the Kong EE image is not available on the public Docker container registry, you must publish it to a private repository for use with Kubernetes.
+    Because the Kong Enterprise image is not available on the public Docker container registry, you must publish it to a private repository for use with Kubernetes.
 While any private repository will work, this example uses the [Google Cloud Platform Container Registry](https://cloud.google.com/container-registry/),